What Exactly Is Marketing Attribution?

 Use Common Multi-touch Attribution Models for Advertising Optimization Only

 Attribution models are flawed in nature.
 They should be used for advertising optimization, not for historical reporting.
 The easiest way to think about attribution modeling is that it is directional, not definitive.
-If you go with a vendor compared to building your own model, you should be using it mainly to optimize your campaigns and not to look back at data from three quarters ago.
+If you go with a vendor compared to building your own model, you should be using it mainly to optimize your campaigns and not look back at information from three quarters ago.

 If you want historical reporting, you should probably build your own model using your warehouse and tools like Looker.

-We feel attribution models should work by storing the cost data with the individual user.
+We feel attribution models should work by storing the cost with the individual user.
 The problem is that if a user does not convert and the lookback window is over, you need to redistribute the cost associated with that user to the other users who did convert.
 While this is not rocket science, it is difficult to create a foolproof system to manage the migration of those costs from user to user.